-If you want to follow a menopause-friendly diet, ensure each of your snacks and meals includes…
+Ensure each of your snacks and meals include…

-Quality proteins – lean meats, fresh seafood, beans and other pulses.
+Good-quality proteins – Such as lean meats, fresh seafood, beans and other pulses.

 Essential fatty acids – oily fish, avocados, whole olives, nuts, and seeds.